 This is the basic table tennis serve that a beginner should start with.
 At first grip your racket properly, it may be a Shakehand grip or a Penhold grip.
 The forehand side of your racket should face towards the net.

 Then toss the ball and strike so that the first bounce is on your side and after flying over the net, the ball drops on your opponent’s side of the table.
 Keep your angle of the bat in such a way that the ball bounces over the net with a minimum height.

-After gaining confidence in forehand serve, start with backhand serve.
+After gaining confidence in the forehand serve, start with the backhand serve.
 In my opinion, after doing a backhand serve, it is relatively easy to get back to your ready position.

-PingSkills has a great video on the Learning of basic serve techniques.
+PingSkills has a great video on Learning basic serve techniques.

 2. Backhand Serve

 Backhand serve is just the opposite of forehand serve.
 In the backhand table tennis serve, you have to hit the ball with the backhand side which is the reverse of the forehand side of your racket.